sebpiq/web-audio-boilerplate/README.md

 Web Audio boilerplate
 ========================

-A couple of helpers necessary for cross-browser web audio projects :
+A couple of helpers necessary for cross-browser web audio projects.

-1. Testing audio format support
-2. Unmuting `AudioContext` on iOS

 **note** : in addition of this library, I recommend using @cwilso's [AudioContext-MonkeyPatch](https://github.com/cwilso/AudioContext-MonkeyPatch) for normalizing Web Audio API across browsers (prefix and method names).
 For convenience, it is already bound with the built version of the library.